 Emphasize

 Because anxiety is triggered by stress, obligations related to job, education, or family may serve as a constant catalyst for anxiety episodes.
-Practicing stress-reduction strategies, such physical activity, mindfulness ↗, or hobbies, may help reduce anxiety brought on by stress.
+Practicing stress-reduction strategies, such as physical activity, mindfulness ↗, or hobbies, may help reduce anxiety brought on by stress.

 Events or Parties